Skip to main content

 • music

-The music and sound design of the game are highly praised, with a focus on ambient elements that effectively complement the gameplay.
-Reviewers note that the soundtrack and sound effects enhance the overall experience, contributing positively to the game's atmosphere.
+The music and sound design are highly praised for their ambient quality, effectively complementing the gameplay and enhancing the overall experience.
+The soundtrack and sound effects are well-integrated, contributing positively to the game's atmosphere.

 • “The graphics are good, and the soundtrack and sound effects complement the gameplay.”

-• “Sound and music design falls in the ambient zone, and it's perfect in all the ways it needs to be.”
+• “The sound and music design fall into the ambient zone, and it's perfect in all the ways it needs to be.”

 Skip Game Offers